Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available upon request

-The process of writing a resume can be a daunting task, especially if you have little to no experience in the field.
-It is crucial to realise that everyone has to begin somewhere.
-There are ways to get the most out of your abilities and achievements, even if you’ve not held a formal job in the past.
+Making a resume is daunting, especially in the case of having little to no experience in the field.
+But it’s essential to realise that everyone has to begin somewhere, and there are ways to maximise your skills and accomplishments, even if you have not had a formal job prior to.

-When writing a resume with no experience, it’s essential to emphasise transferable skills.
-These are skills that you’ve gained through experiences like internships, volunteering or other activities that can be utilised to land getting a job in your chosen area of expertise.
-For example, if you have been a member of an organisation for students You may have had prior experience in teamwork, leadership or event management.
-It is important to highlight your abilities as well as the accomplishments that you have made within these fields.
+If you are writing a resume for a job with no prior experience, it’s important to focus on transferable skills.
+These are skills that were acquired through various activities such as internships, volunteer work or other extracurricular activities that can be applied to an employment opportunity in your preferred field.
+For instance, if were part of an organisation for students perhaps you have prior experience in teamwork, leadership or event management.
+Be sure to mention these skills and any accomplishments that you have made in these areas.

 Name and contact information